 In the not-so-distant past, it was a straight-forward task to report the business value of a marketing campaign or program.
 Oftentimes, ROI wasn’t even expected to tie all the way back to revenue as marketers could easily attribute their investment to “brand building” or “impressions.”

-Today, marketing automation platforms have improved ROI calculations by tracking prospect behaviours and engagement over time and tying them to sales.
+Today, marketing automation platforms have improved ROI calculations by tracking prospect behaviors and engagement over time and tying them to sales.
 Now we have a sophisticated system for identifying the “first touch” and following prospects as they move their way along the buying path.
 We can see what’s really working and what’s not.

 It’s now expected that you can measure every marketing program.